abstractFlo/atlas-docs/documentation/server/eventservice.md

 ## Introduction

-Sending events is a key feature for each Gamemode.
+Sending events is a key feature for each gamemode.
 This service will help you archive this goal.

 {% hint style="info" %}
-Keep in mind, our Eventservice is a wrapper around the alt:V Eventsystem.
+Keep in mind, our event service is a wrapper around the alt:V event system.
 If you want, you can use it the way alt:V provides it with **alt.emit**, **alt.emitClient** and so on.
-But in a clean code scenario, it would be better to use the eventService to keep your code clean and structured.
+In a clean code scenario, it would be better to use the eventService to keep your code clean and structured.
 {% endhint %}

 ## Base Usage

-We use the same method signature as alt:V. If you are already familiar with it, then it is very easy for you to use this service.
+We use the same method signature as alt:V. If you are already familiar with it, then it will be very easy for you to use this service.

 {% tabs %}
 {% tab title="emit" %}